HELL YEAH (or no)!

 - a notarised and legalised copy of a national background (police) check from the applicant’s home country that’s not more than six months old – in certain instances, a (local) background check carried out by Vietnamese authorities will be sufficient

-- a formal health check in Vietnam – typically arranged by the prospective employer
+- a formal health check in Vietnam – typically arranged by the employer

 - non-native English speakers (only) must also produce a notarised and legalised copy of official test results that show their proficiency in English is at C1 level (or higher) under the Common European Framework of Reference for Language (CEFR).